Datatilsynet (Norway) - 20/03293 (decision 2)

 |Initial Contributor:||Rie Aleksandra Walle|

-After auditing the Norwegian Directorate of Correctional Service for 1,5 years, the DPA has notified them of an order to sort out and document their controller responsibilities and update internal controls for managing privacy and personal data protection.
+After auditing the Norwegian Directorate of Correctional Service for 1,5 years, the DPA ordered it to sort out and document its controller responsibilities and update internal controls for managing privacy and personal data protection throughout the organisation.

 English Summary[edit | edit source]